mdmischief/isyre_6644_mp2/README.md

 * Tables Directory - csv files generated from the Python script that were used to create Table 1 and Table 2 in the report.
   * day2_dist.csv - The theoretical distribution of kids infected by day 2 (Table 1)
-  * p_range.csv - Percent of episodes that ended in all kids infected for simulations at differnet infection rates, p.
+  * p_range.csv - Percent of episodes that ended in all kids infected for simulations at different infection rates, p.
 Based on Monte Carlo simulations of 1000 episodes each.
 (Table 2)